Surprised by how much your car insurance costs? Unsure what factors are affecting your premiums?

 Insurers prefer drivers that have a continuous insurance history.
 It doesn’t have to be with the same insurer, just so long as you were insured

 This is particularly key if you are switching car insurance companies.
 Make sure you have your new insurance set up before you cancel your old one.
-Otherwise, you risk having a gap in your insurance.
+Otherwise, you risk having a lapse in coverage.
 Even a short interruption like this could increase your costs.

 10. What car you drive